airtlab/violence-detection-tests-on-the-airtlab-dataset/readme.md

 - the "[Transfer_Learning_Violence_Detection_on_Hockey_Fight_And_Crowd_Violence_Datasets_(2D_CNNs_Conv-LSTM).ipynb](notebook/transfer-learning/Transfer_Learning_Violence_Detection_on_Hockey_Fight_And_Crowd_Violence_Datasets_(2D_CNNs_ConvLSTM).ipynb)" notebook includes the accuracy tests of five 2D CNNs trained on ImageNet combined with a ConvLSTM, on the Hockey Fight and Crowd Violence datasets;

 All the experiments were run on Google Colab, using the GPU runtime and Keras 2.4.3, with the TensorFlow 2.4.1 backend, and scikit-learn 0.22.2.post1.

+## Source code release agreement

+The source code of the experiments is freely released for research and educational purposes.
+Please cite as
+- P. Sernani, N. Falcionelli, S. Tomassini, P. Contardo and A. F. Dragoni, "Deep Learning for Automatic Violence Detection: Tests on the AIRTLab Dataset," in IEEE Access, vol. 9, pp. 160580-160595, 2021, doi: 10.1109/ACCESS.2021.3131315.

+Bibtex entry:

+	 @article{Sernani2021,
+	   author={Sernani, Paolo and Falcionelli, Nicola and Tomassini, Selene and Contardo, Paolo and Dragoni, Aldo Franco}, journal={IEEE Access},
+	   title={Deep Learning for Automatic Violence Detection: Tests on the {AIRTLab} Dataset}, year={2021},
+	   volume={9},
+	   pages={160580-160595},
+	   doi={10.1109/ACCESS.2021.3131315}
+	 }

+The paper is open access and available here: <https://ieeexplore.ieee.org/document/9627980>.

 ## Data Description